amazon-archives/data-pipeline-samples/README.md

     {
       "myComment": "This object is used to create an Amazon EC2 Instance that activities in the pipeline can run on.",

       "id": "A_Fresh_NewEC2Instance",
       "type": "Ec2Resource",
       "terminateAfter": "1 Hour"
     },
     {
      "myComment": "This object is a ShellCommandActivity.
-It is used to specify the command linux shell command that will be invoked.
+It is used to specify the linux shell command that will be invoked.
 In this case it is simply running the 'echo' command, but it can be used to run any command that is accessible on the in the shell of the Resource that runs on.",

       "id": "ShellCommandActivity_HelloWorld",
       "runsOn": {